godatadriven/spot/README.md

 **Rationale:** if you instrument the job, you expect to see your telemetry.
 Fail-fast behaviour ensures no telemetry is silently lost.

+## Future Work

+These are things that are out of scope for the moment:

+1. Downstream propagation of trace context.
+It may be useful in some environments to forward the trace context to downstream systems such as data stores.
+2. OpenTelemetry Airflow Plugin.
+If the Spark job is started by an Airflow DAG Run, it would be neat if some data from the DAG Run can be added to the OpenTelemetry context in Spot.
+Airflow could itself participate in distributed tracing: DAG Runs and Task Executions can be mapped as traces, with context propagation into the Spot Listener.
+In addition, key variables such as the data interval start and end could be made available as baggage.

 [ot-auto]:     https://opentelemetry.io/docs/languages/java/instrumentation/#automatic-configuration